What does a security supervisor do?

 A protective officer is in charge of preventing theft and damages in stores and other establishments.
 Among their responsibilities include monitoring alarm systems and surveillance cameras, patrolling areas, keeping an eye on suspicious activities and behavior, developing strategies to enforce security protocols, and responding to distress.
 There are also instances where they must conduct inspections and produce reports.
 Furthermore, as a protective officer, it is essential to coordinate with law enforcement should the situation require.

-There are some key differences in responsibilities as well.
-For example, a security supervisor responsibilities require skills like "security operations," "payroll," "hr," and "performance evaluations."
+There are some key differences in the responsibilities of each position.
+For example, security supervisor responsibilities require skills like "security operations," "payroll," "hr," and "performance evaluations."
 Meanwhile a typical protective officer has skills in areas such as "patients," "criminal justice," "vehicle inspections," and "english language."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 The head of security performs overall company security responsibilities, obligations, and duties, such as maintenance responsibilities, performance responsibilities, strategic development responsibilities, and direction responsibilities.
 They create protocols and policies needed to secure and protect sensitive information.
 Besides developing and implementing security procedures and protocols, the head of security also makes logistics to secure and protect copyrights, intellectual property, and many other related risks.
 Moreover, the head of security hires and recruits a professional talent that can build up the security.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, security supervisor responsibilities are more likely to require skills like "patrol," "customer service," "cpr," and "payroll."
-Meanwhile, a head of security might be skilled in areas such as "cloud security," "cloud computing," "ids," and "data loss prevention."
+Meanwhile, a head of security has duties that require skills in areas such as "cloud security," "cloud computing," "ids," and "data loss prevention."
 These differences highlight just how different the day-to-day in each role looks.

 A protection security officer is responsible for maintaining the safety and security within the premises to protect the employees and company assets.
 Protection security officers inspect the facilities and patrol around the building to identify unusual activities and monitor suspicious people.
 They also check surveillance equipment and escalate incident reports to the security team for immediate actions to prevent potential hazards and operational delays.
 A protection security officer must have excellent communication and observational skills, especially in assisting and verifying the identity of guests and checking their luggage upon arrival.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a security supervisor is likely to be skilled in "customer service," "security procedures," "security operations," and "payroll," while a typical commissioned security officer is skilled in "fire hazards," "vehicle patrols," "deter crime," and "private security."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a security supervisor is likely to be skilled in "customer service," "security procedures," "security operations," and "payroll," while a typical commissioned security officer is skilled in "fire hazards," "vehicle patrols," "deter crime," and "private security."

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between security supervisors and protection security officers, there are some differences that are important to note.
 For one, a security supervisor might have more use for skills like "payroll," "hr," "loss prevention," and "performance evaluations."
-Meanwhile, some protection security officers might include skills like "law enforcement," "criminal justice," "traffic control," and "patients" on their resume.
+Meanwhile, some responsibilities of protection security officers require skills like "law enforcement," "criminal justice," "traffic control," and "patients. "